 4. Take the elevator ride test.

 When you and your team take an elevator ride with the CEO, everyone should be able to instantly describe their impact in a single sentence.
-The formula is goal + metrics = hero impact.
+The formula is objective + key results = hero impact.

 “We’re re-launching the website so people can purchase our products from anywhere in the world; by March 15, we’ll have 5 new commerce features bug-free and live.”